 This form is for use in nominating or requesting determinations of eligibility for individual properties or districts.
-See instructions in How to Complete the National Park Service Historic Places Registration Form (National Register Bulletin 16A).
+See instructions in How to Complete the National Park Service

+Historic Places Registration Form (National Register Bulletin 16A).
 Complete each item by marking "x" in the appropriate box or by entering the information requested.
 If an item does not apply to the property being documented, enter "N/A" for "not applicable."
 For functions, architectural classification, materials and areas of significance, enter only categories and subcategories listed in the instructions.
 Place additional entries and narrative items on continuation sheets (NPS Form 10-900a).
 Use a typewriter, word processor, or computer, to complete all items.

 1. Name of Property

-historic nameEvans-Waters Cottage
+historic name Evans-Waters Cottage

 other names/site number Ferrone's Sunset Cottage

 2. Location

-street & number 11 Grandview Road, Lake Wallkill Inot for publication
+street & number 11 Grandview Road, Lake Wallkill not for publication

 city or town Vernon Township vicinity

 state New Jersey (NJ) code 034 county Sussex code 037 zip code 07461

 3. State/Federal Agency Certification

-As the designated authority under the National Historic Preservation Act, as amended, I certify that this X nomination request for determination of eligibility meets the documentation standards for registering properties in the National Register of Historic Places and meets the procedural and professional requirements set forth in 36 CFR Part 60.
-In my opinion, the property X meets does not meet the National Register criteria.
-I recommend that this property be considered significant nationally statewide X locally.
+As the designated authority under the National Historic Preservation Act, as amended, I certify that this

+State or Federal agency and bureau

+In my opinion, the property additional comments.
 See continuation sheet for additional comments.
-Signature of certifying official/Title Recommended for the state of Federal agency and bureau

-In my opinion, the property meets does not meet the National Register criteria.
-See continuation sheet for additional comments.

 Signature of certifying official/Title Date

 State or Federal agency and bureau

 4. National Park Service Certification

-I hereby certify that this property is: On Signature of the Keepen Date of Action
+I hereby certify that this property is: One of Action In the National Register.
+One of Action See continuation sheet.
+Date of Action 11: 15: 16

-entered in the National Register.
+determined eligible for the National Register.
 See continuation sheet.

-determined eligible for the National Register.

 determined not eligible for the National Register.

-Register.
+removed from the National Register.

 other, (explain:)